History begins to emerge from the past.

-The Emperor did not rebuild Tratzberg but exchanged the ruin for a castle of the Taenzels, wealthy owners of a silver mine.
-They had built the first late Gothic part of today’s Castle Tratzberg in 1500, in a particularly magnificent way, with artful ornaments made of marble, wood and iron.
+The emperor did not rebuild Tratzberg but exchanged the ruins for a castle belonging to the rich silver mine owners Tänzel.
+In 1500, they built the first late Gothic part of today’s Tratzberg Castle in an unusually splendid, lavish manner and had it decorated with extraordinarily ornate marble, wood and ironwork.

-After several changes of owners there was a time when Tratzberg was uninhabited for 150 years.
-When Franz Count Enzenberg married Ottilie Countess Tannenberg in 1847, the rather neglected castle came into the possession of the Enzenberg family, and it has stayed their homestead since then.
+After several changes of ownership, a period followed in which Tratzberg remained uninhabited for almost 150 years.
+Through the marriage of Franz Count Enzenberg to Ottilie Countess Tannenberg, the now almost neglected castle passed into the possession of the Counts Enzenberg in 1847, whose private residence it remains to this day.

-Thanks to the family’s dedication and efforts the 6800 sqm castle with its 5000 sqm shingle roof became a gem of a 16th century Tyrolean castle again.
-It is now one of the most important cultural monuments of the country and open to the public.
+To this day, it is only thanks to the great commitment of the family that the approx. 6800 square metre Tratzberg, with its 5000 square metre shingle roof, has once again become the epitome of a 16th century Tyrolean castle and thus one of the most important art and cultural monuments in the country and is open to the general public for viewing.